 The other morning, it was sitting on the table at breakfast and still had some water left in it from the night before.
 My kids studied it while downing their toaster pastries.
 "Mommy, did you not drink enough water yesterday?"
 Have you ever made resurrection rolls?
 If not, let me explain a little about what they are and how they work.

 Basically, it's a fun recipe to do with your kids around Easter to help explain the story of the resurrection.
 It's a cinnamon-sugar covered marshmallow inside a crescent roll.
 The marshmallow represents Jesus and the roll the tomb.
 When they bake, the marshmallow disappears, leaving only an empty tomb.
 Here's an easy recipe we've been using.
-Except this year, something went wrong.
-From the very first moment he could pay attention to his surroundings, my son has been obsessed with vehicles of all shapes and sizes and types.
+Except this year, something went wrong. |

 This is a place for me to share thoughts and ideas not just related to writing.
 Thoughts about what's going on in my life, about an idea I got that I thought shareworthy, or just a funny anecdote.